magento/merchdocs/src/customers/customer-groups.md

 1. Create a new rule or edit an existing rule.

-1. Set which customer groups the rule will be used to.
+1. Select the customer groups the rule will apply to.

     ![]({% link images/images/stores-customer-group-discounts.png %}){: .zoom}
       _Customer Group to Specific Discounts_